lucydog177/FroniusData/README.md

 I run Microsoft Excel 2019 on Windows 10.
 There are some Windows API calls for various things, and I try to maintain compatibility with both 32-bit and 64-bit versions of Microsoft Office.

-I own one Fronius inverter that feeds the electric grid for single-phase power (a.k.a.
-North American split-phase power).
+I own a Fronius inverter that feeds the electric grid on single-phase power (sometimes referred to as split-phase power in North America).
 The inverter I use is this:  *Fronius Primo 6.0-1 208-240, Datalogger 3.23.6-1, SolarAPI v1.*

 ## Usage